Graph Curve Matroids

 We recall a few terms and basic results about graph curves, for more see \cite{BE91,BRSV15}.
-For us, a \emph{graph curve} $C$ is a connected, projective algebraic curve whose components are copies of the projective line, such that each component has exactly three distinct intersection points with other components.
-We require the intersection points to be nodal.
+For us, a \emph{graph curve} $C$ is a connected, projective algebraic curve whose components are copies of the projective line, such that each component intersects the others in precisely three nodes.

-The isomorphism type of a graph curve is determined by its \emph{dual graph}, which has a vertex for each component of the curve and an edge for every intersection point of two components.
-Vice versa, for every trivalent, loopless graph $G$, one can construct a graph curve with dual graph $G$.
-Each graph curve, up to isomorphism, corresponds to a unique point in the Deligne-Mumford compactification of the moduli space of smooth curves with a fixed genus \cite{Chan2021ModuliSO}.
+The isomorphism type of a graph curve is determined by the isomorphism type of its \emph{dual graph}, which has a vertex for each component of the curve and an edge for every intersection point of two components.
+Vice versa, for every trivalent, loopless, connected graph $G$, one can construct a graph curve with dual graph $G$.

-From now on, we fix a graph curve $C$ with (trivalent) dual graph $G$.
-Let $\omega_C$ be its \emph{dualizing sheaf} (see \cite[Section~III.7]{Hartshorne}).
-The \emph{arithmetic genus} of $C$ is given by $g:=h^0(\omega_C)=h^1(G)$.
-Since $G$ is trivalent, we always have $|V|=2g-2$ and $|E|=3g-3$.
-By \cite[Proposition~2.5]{BE91}, the dualizing sheaf is base point free if and only if $G$ is $2$-connected.
-Also, the dualizing sheaf is very ample if and only if $G$ is $3$-connected and not the \emph{theta graph} (Figure~\ref{fig:theta}).